mmehdig/hf_llm_test/README.md

 # How to run

-First get environment:
+First, get to the right environment:
 ```
 poetry shell
 ```

-Run either of these to test the device performance:
+Run either of these to test the device's performance:

 ```
 python test.py -d cpu